Julia-XAI/ExplainableAI.jl/docs/src/lrp/developer.md

 but also the internal functions `modify_input` and `modify_denominator`.
 Unknown layers that are registered in the `LRP_CONFIG` use this exact function.

-A good entry point into the source code is [`/src/lrp/rules.jl`](https://github.com/adrhill/ExplainableAI.jl/blob/master/src/lrp/rules.jl).
+All LRP rules are implemented in the file [`/src/lrp/rules.jl`](https://github.com/adrhill/ExplainableAI.jl/blob/master/src/lrp/rules.jl).

 ### Specialized implementations
-In other programming languages, LRP is commonly implemented in an object oriented manner, providing a single backward pass implementation per rule.
+In other programming languages, LRP is commonly implemented in an object-oriented manner, providing a single backward pass implementation per rule.
 This can be seen as a form of *single dispatch* on the rule type.